ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 Rule (aka math-like proof)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-De facto Local Quantifiers are a special case of Existential Quantifier
+De facto local ForAlone Quantifier is a special case of Existential Quantifier
 (Existential Unique Quantifier), which is known during compile time.

 Some people have doubt that this Proposal use correct theoretical term names.